Legislative Work

 to Match MA Representative McGovern’s House Resolution 317

-These federal resolutions make clear that the U.S. must implement safeguards to reduce the danger of nuclear war while these negotiations take place:
+The resolutions make clear that the U.S. must implement safeguards to reduce the danger of nuclear war while these negotiations take place:

 • Taking U.S. nuclear weapons off hair-trigger alert